quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An improperly configured or malicious data sender could cause a data receiver to acknowledge more frequently than its available resources permit.
 However, there are two limits that make such an attack largely inconsequential.
-First, the acknowledgement rate is bounded by the rate at which data is received.
+First, the acknowledgment rate is bounded by the rate at which data is received.
 Second, ACK_FREQUENCY and IMMEDIATE_ACK frames can only request an increase in the acknowledgment rate, but cannot force it.